German Language 1 [Cognomi A-L]

 - Wöllstein-Leisten, Angelika et al. (1997): Deutsche Satzstruktur.
 Grundlagen der syntaktischen Analyse.
 Tübingen: Narr [BF 170 C 157]

 Written examination.
 The student can freely choose the examination language (Italian or German).
 The exam can be taken only after receiving the certification of the B1 language skills.
 The final grade is the mean of the grade of the examination of this theoretic module and of the grade of the language certificate (B1).

-Students who do not regularly attend classes please refer to the indications ("avviso per studenti non frequentanti") published at the University website (linked with the course).
+Students who do not regularly attend classes please refer to the indications published on the professor's website.